TonRockets/todolist-with-redux-toolkit/README.md

 ### `PAY ATTENTION`

-If the project has sintax error run "npm or yarn lint --fix"
+If the project has syntax error run "npm or yarn lint --fix"

 # Author